Updated: Tuesday July 30, 2019/AthThulatha Thoul Ki'dah 28, 1440/Mangalavara Sravana 08, 1941, at 03:59:54 PM

 7) Expansion of investment in women’s socio-political and economic development to achieve the goal of gender equity.

-8) Collection of quantitative and
+8) Collection of

 9) Building of partnership with line departments, non-governmental and Civil Society Organizations to deliver on the rights and entitlements of women.